Group Members

 Amir Hossein Mirzaei

-Amir Hossein Mirzaei is a prospective Ph.D. student, with expertise in the analysis of mechanical properties, specifically fatigue behavior, of composite materials.
-During his PhD thesis at the University of Alberta, he will focus on the development of advanced micromechanical fatigue fracture model for pipeline steels, and eventually bridge his model with the large scale XFEM model to predict pipeline fatigue life and improve service reliability in the industry.
+Amir Hossein Mirzaei is a prospective Ph.D. student with expertise in the analysis of mechanical properties, specifically fatigue behavior, of composite materials.
+During his PhD thesis at the University of Alberta, he will focus on the development of advanced micromechanical fatigue fracture models for pipeline steels, and eventually bridge his model with the large-scale XFEM model to predict pipeline fatigue life and improve service reliability in the industry.

 Amirhossein Iranmehr

-Amirhossein is currently a MSc student at the University of Alberta, his research project is focused on the multi-scale fatigue fracture modeling of spiral welded pipelines.
-The objective is to study the fatigue failure in the spiral welded pipelines to provide an effective model to predict the fatigue crack growth and nucleation.
+Amirhossein is currently an MSc student at the University of Alberta; his research project focuses on the machine learning-assisted multi-scale fatigue fracture modelling of spiral welded pipelines.
+The objective is to study the fatigue failure in the spiral welded pipelines to provide an effective model to predict the fatigue-related crack nucleation and growth.

 Cass (Haoyang) Li, Research Project Manager

 Haoyang (Cass) is currently the research project manager of CDAM.
-Haoyang graduated in Oct 2019 with a MSc degree under the supervision of Dr. Hogan.
-His expertise is on both material science, including material characterization, failure analysis, and fracture mechanisms of brittle materials; and experimental mechanics, including rate-dependent compression testing and ballistic testing.
+Haoyang graduated in Oct 2019 with an MSc degree under the supervision of Dr. Hogan.
+His expertise is in both material science, including material characterization, failure analysis, and fracture mechanisms of brittle materials; and experimental mechanics, including rate-dependent compression and ballistic testing.
 Haoyang is familiar with multiple camera systems, Digital Image Correlation, and other experimental design components.

 Hanieh Ahmadi

-Hanieh Ahmadi is currently a MSc student at the University of Alberta and specialized in studying high-entropy alloys (HEAs).
-Her thesis focus on investigating the mechanical behavior of medium entropy alloys (MEAs) for hydrogen applications, focusing on the hydrogen embrittlement mechanical behavior through experimental methods.
+Hanieh Ahmadi is currently an MSc student at the University of Alberta and specializes in studying high-entropy alloys (HEAs).
+Her thesis focuses on investigating the mechanical behavior of medium entropy alloys (MEAs) for hydrogen applications, focusing on the hydrogen embrittlement mechanical behavior through experimental methods.
 She also has expressed a keen interest in exploring the mechanical properties of various materials, with a particular fascination for metals.
 Hanieh will have the opportunity to work on additive manufacturing of HEA/MEAs alongside her research, under the guidance of Prof. Hogan and Prof. Yakout.

 Iman Sedighi